r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![C obfuscation](http://i63.tinypic.com/2lub386.png)

       Using arithmetic operators to add or substract a number into final var declaration.
+      This technic can be used to throw more confusion into the sourcecode (obfuscation).
       SYNTAX EXAMPLE: char y = 66+1;   // ancii character C (char67)

 ![C obfuscation](http://i63.tinypic.com/25z1baw.png)